Afresh-academy/JosCity-Back-end/database/joscity/CONNECTION_GUIDE.md

 ### Database Errors

 1. **Table Not Found:**

    - Run `users_schema.sql` to create the table
-   - Verify schema exists: `SELECT schema_name FROM information_schema.schemata WHERE schema_name = 'joscity';`
+   - Verify table exists: `SELECT EXISTS (SELECT FROM information_schema.tables WHERE table_schema = 'public' AND table_name = 'users');`

 2. **Schema Not Found:**

-   - The schema is created automatically by `users_schema.sql`
+   - The `public` schema exists by default in PostgreSQL
-   - If missing, run: `CREATE SCHEMA IF NOT EXISTS joscity;`
+   - If needed, ensure you have permissions on the public schema

 3. **Permission Errors:**
    - Ensure database user has CREATE, INSERT, UPDATE, SELECT permissions
-   - Grant schema usage: `GRANT USAGE ON SCHEMA joscity TO your_user;`
+   - Grant schema usage: `GRANT USAGE ON SCHEMA public TO your_user;`
-   - Grant table permissions: `GRANT ALL ON joscity.users TO your_user;`
+   - Grant table permissions: `GRANT ALL ON public.users TO your_user;`

 ### Validation Errors